 The Brown Barrel & Blind Harry’s: Back to Midway’s historic roots.

-For people not familiar with Midway, it is only fitting the name is deeply connected to the roots of the bourbon industry, which has been a way of life for hundreds of years. beginning in 1865, bourbon was produced and distilled legally in this very spot.
+For people not familiar with Midway, it is only fitting the name is deeply connected to the roots of the bourbon industry, which has been a way of life for hundreds of years. beginning in 1865, bourbon was produced and distilled legally just a few yards from our current location.
+That site, at 224 N. Gratz Street, was our original location.
 The distillery operated under several business names: Buford, Guthrie & Co.
 1865-67; A. Buford Distillery 1867-68; Keller Distillery 1868-89; SJ.
 Greenbaum Distillery 1890-1911; Belle of Anderson Distillery 1912-14; and Midway Distilling Co.
 1915-24.
 The location was destroyed by fire in 1924 and remained closed until 1933 when it was rebuilt and began operating as the Woodford County Distilling Company 1933-40; Park & Tilford Distillery 1941-53; and finally as Schenley Products Distillery until 1959.

 Midway has always been, and continues to be, a wonderful blend of residents, travelers from around the state and country, and tourists hailing from all over the world.
 By offering fine dining, fast casual options, grab-n-go food, and a retail business, all in one location, The Brown Barrel and Blind Harry’s offers something for everyone, reminiscent of Midway itself.